BYU-CS-260/lab3/README.md

 Item | Points
 --- | ---
 The material in the tutorial works | 70
-Buttons for first and last comic work | 10
+Buttons for first random and last comic work | 20
 Date and time for comments work | 10
-Star ratings work | 10